Monitoring platform events

 all

-Topic where event messages will go
+Topic to which event messages will be sent

 MONITORING_LOG_PROCESSOR_KAFKA_GROUP